 These videos will help you understand what you're getting yourself into!
 This is NOT an easy job.
 The number of first-year planters who try the job for a few days or weeks and then quit is pretty high.
-If you're not going to enjoy the work, it's better that you make that decision before you start planting, rather than after you've spent a few thousand dollars on buying equipment and traveling to your first work site.
+If you're not going to enjoy the work, it's better that you make that decision before you start planting, rather than after you've spent a few thousand dollars on buying equipment and travelling to your first work site.

 I highly recommend that if you're thinking about planting, you watch these videos very carefully before you commit to accepting a position at a planting company.
 These eight videos are just slightly under four hours in total length, so you'll need to set aside an entire afternoon or evening to watch them.
-I'd suggest that you watch them with a pen and paper, so you can make notes about questions that you can ask recruiters or crew bosses at the companies that you apply to.
+I'd suggest that you watch them with a pen and paper, so you can make a list of questions to ask recruiters or crew bosses at the companies that you apply to.
 You should also bookmark this post, because you may want to come back and watch some of these videos more than once.

 But for now, here are the first six videos in the training series.
 I hope you find them to be useful.
 I think I would have made about five thousand dollars more in my first season if I had known all of this information before I started planting.
 Crew bosses take note ... you should share this information with everyone on your crews.